dilerous/TerraFormCI/README.md

 # TerraFormCI
-Uses Circle CI to push code to GitHub which spends up an EC2 instance.
+Uses Circle CI to push code to GitHub which spends up an EC2 instance running Raddit.